Free Newspaper Archives in the US

-This used to be one of the internet’s great resources but, alas, copyright concerns and publisher complaints have really limited the offerings here.
-But still, there are thousands of sources dating back to the 1700’s, covering both the U.S., but from much of the rest of the world.
+This used to be one of the internet’s great resources but, alas, publisher and copyright complaints have really limited the offerings.
+But still, there are thousands of sources dating back to the 1700’s, covering both the U.S. and the rest of the world.

 I know, I know, it’s a New York newspaper!
 But The NY Times is also a national paper, of sorts, so I’ve listed it here.
 (It’s also listed with Northeast newspapers, in case you’re worried).
 Archives from the time the newspaper began publishing in 1851 to 1922 are free of charge, as are articles published after 1987.
-Everything in between (1923 to 1986) you have to pay for, for some odd reason.
+Everything in between (1923 to 1986) you have to pay for.

-This used to be a terrific, rambling assortment of interesting and free content not available elsewhere, but lately, the site seems to mostly mirror much of the Google News archives.
-Still…worth a look.
+Seems to mirror some of Google News archives content, but still…worth a look.
 It includes newspaper archives from all over the country, and like the name says, mostly from small towns and cities.
 Mostly 20th century coverage, but there is a fair amount of material going back the 1800’s.
 If only they had a decent search interface…!

 Millions of pages of newspaper archives can be found at NewspaperArchive.com.
 This is not a free service, but it’s a great resource, just the same.
 When you can’t find it anywhere else, they’re likely to have it.